Emergency Management Certification and Training Program

 Will the Chief Executive or County Emergency Manager get “credit” for attending the Tier 3 training?

-No, the Tier 3 program is targeted at local public officials and others within the County, whereas the Tier 1 and Tier 2 programs have been developed specifically for Chief Executive and County Emergency Managers, so they must attend the Tier 1 or Tier 2 training to receive credit for the purposes of remaining eligible for DHSES administered grant funding.
+The Tier 3 program is targeted at local public officials and others within the County, whereas the Tier 1 and Tier 2 programs have been developed specifically for Chief Executive and County Emergency Managers, so they must attend the Tier 1 or Tier 2 training to receive credit for the purposes of remaining eligible for DHSES administered grant funding.
+However, County Chief Executives and County Emergency Managers can meet their annual refresher requirement by attending a Tier 3 training.

 Who can I contact with additional questions about the EMC & T program?